Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 Consider the next sections describing the main classes of the `validation_output` package.

 #### ValidationTarget
-A `ValidationTarget` is an entity which value used in the validation process (e.g., it's a version of a CLI package).
+A `ValidationTarget` is an entity which value is used in the validation process (e.g., it's a version of a CLI package).

-To represent a `ValidationTarget` in an output to a user, we should know its name and a description.
+To represent a `ValidationTarget` in output to the user, we should know its name and a description.

 #### ValidationConclusion
 A `ValidationConclusion` represents a possible conclusion of the validation process (e.g., 'valid', 'invalid', 'unknown', 'not installed', etc.).